oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

    * Some magic
    * Create the Kubernetes objects needed to run your application

-1. **Temporary workaround - will be removed before Level Up 23 **
+1. **Temporary workaround - will be removed before Level Up 23**

     > **Note**: Hello LiveLab QA testers!
 This small workaround is required currently due to a small bug in the CLI.
 THis will be removed before the Level Up 23 event.
 This just adds the missing env vars and a volume mount for the TNSADMIN secret to the account deployment.

    Create a file called `patch.json` with this content:

     ```json
-    {
+    <copy>{
       "spec": {
         "template": {
           "spec": {